 Physical Barriers

 Physical barriers are a result of disturbances in our surroundings which leads to ineffective communication.
-Its examples include inadequate equipment such as outdated computers, Internet connectivity, background noise, poor lighting, fluctuating temperatures, etc. Basically, climate, distance, and the time gap between the sender and receiver are the major causes of concern when it comes to the barriers in effective communication.
+Its examples include inadequate equipment such as outdated computers, Internet connectivity, background noise, poor lighting, fluctuating temperatures, etc. Climate, distance, and the time gap between the sender and receiver are the major causes of concern when it comes to the barriers to effective communication.

 Psychological Barriers